PennLINC/qsirecon/docs/builtin_workflows.rst

 The QA and ISO images from GQI are used to register the ACPC data to DSI Studio's ICBM 152 template.
 The GQI-based registration is used to transform the template bundles to subject ACPC space, where the SS3T-based FODs are used for tractography.
+The GQI-derived mapping file is passed through the intermediate FOD-to-FIB merge and is saved once, with ``model-ss3t``, by the final AutoTrack node after DSI Studio can associate it with the SS3T FOD fib.gz file used for tracking.

 This is a good workflow for doing tractometry on low-quality single shell data.
 If more than one shell is present in the input data, only the highest b-value shell is used.